We all know that different social platforms are great for different reasons, so which one should you be using? Social media isn’t one size fits all!

 If you’re new to us here at Tide 55 – hi!
 We want to help you get the most out of your marketing strategy, so here are just a few tips about which social platform your business should be using.

-Many people tend to overlook Facebook now because it’s “outdated” and “dying”, but we disagree.
-In January 2021 alone, Facebook was still the most popular social media used worldwide, with 2.74 billion active users!
+People tend to overlook Facebook now because it’s “outdated” and “dying”, but we disagree.
+In Quarter 2 of 2021, Facebook was still the most popular social media used worldwide, with 2.89 billion active users!
 How do you even fathom that amount of people, and then try to say it’s a dying social media?
 Try again.

-In the UK, 25% of Facebook users in April 2021 are aged between 25-34, which is highly significant when it comes to which demographic you want to target.
+In the UK, the largest group of Facebook users are aged between 25-34, which is highly significant when it comes to which demographic you want to target.
 What can millennials do for your business?
 Are they your target audience?
 If this is the case, Facebook has to be a part of your marketing strategy.

 The internet gurus.

 There’s no denying the significance of Instagram as a powerful marketing tool.
 There are numerous, beneficial features to use, not restricted to: stories, reels, insights, advertisements, live streams, consumer interaction – the list really does go on.
 As we’ve already established too, they are owned by Facebook which indicates an exciting premise for your business already!

 Equally, we have to recognise the demographics of Instagram and how they can be used to your advantage.
 More than half of the global Instagram population worldwide is aged 34 or younger.
 These are a hugely influential group of people who are eager to get involved with you and your business.

 We all just love looking at photos all day anyway, right?
 Especially if you have some great looking content!